REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Dataset Generation

 \subsection{Manipulation Relationship Graph Generation}

 In this section, we will introduce the method to automatically label the manipulation relationship graph (MRG) for a given clutter scene.
-Manipulation relationship indicates the correct grasping order.
-In this paper, we follow the definition of manipulation relationship in our previous work\cite{zhang2018visual}.
-To be specific, an object $o_i$ is the descendant of object $o_j$ if and only if moving object $o_j$ will affect the force equilibrium of object $o_i$.
-Some simple examples of MRG are given in Figure \ref{fig:examples}.
+The manipulation relationship indicates the correct grasping order {and the formal definition could be found in Section \ref{sec:mrdef}}.
+Some examples of MRG are given in {the right column of} Figure \ref{fig:examples}.

 The main idea to generate MRG is that we can separately find out all the parent nodes of each node based on physical simulation.
 The procedure is summarized in Algorithm \ref{alg-mrg}.
-First of all, we initialize the scene using the recorded configuration without any objects (line 1).
+Concretely, first of all, we initialize the scene using the recorded configuration without any objects (line 1).
 To find out the parent nodes of $o_i$, we firstly load $o_i$ in non-static mode while all the other objects in static mode (line 4-6).
-The static mode means the object cannot be moved or affected by the simulation steps.
-Therefore, moving the ancestor but not parent nodes of $o_i$ should not have direct impact on $o_i$.
+The static mode means that the object cannot be affected by the simulation steps.
+Therefore, moving the ancestor but not parent nodes of $o_i$ should not have a direct impact on $o_i$.
 Only the moving of parents will affect the balance of $o_i$.
 Thus, by iteratively moving all the other nodes, we can get a list of $o_i$'s parents (line 7-11).
 Finally, the parent lists of all nodes will result in a complete MRG for the given scene.